 The Difficulties of Sleeping in Space

-To avoid any distracting light and heat from the sun, astronauts will cover up any windows they're near.
-The personal sleeping compartments in the Zvezda module all have windows, so blocking out the sun is important.
+Despite pre-mission training and preparation living on board a space station can be disorienting for the body.
+To avoid any distracting light and heat from the sun, for example, astronauts will cover up any windows they may be near.
 Astronauts can also choose to wear black sleep masks, the same kind that some people wear on Earth when they want to shut out distracting light.
 On top of excessive light, strange noises are a big part of the ISS.
-Because fans, air filters and other noisy equipment provide life support to the astronauts, the ISS is often filled with constant whirring noises.
-In fact, astronauts often compare the insides of the spacecraft to a giant vacuum.
-Astronauts sometimes sleep with earplugs to dampen the sound, but after a while they simply get used to it, much in the same way a person can adjust to living near a busy railroad track.
+Because fans, air filters and other noisy equipment provide life support to the astronauts, the ISS is often filled with constant whirring noises -- a constant hum.
+Astronauts sometimes sleep with earplugs to dampen the sound, but after a while many report they simply get used to it.